 10 Things You Can Do Today to Begin Preparing for Weight Loss Surgery

-There are many essential steps you must take to prepare for weight loss surgery, and your commitment to lifestyle change begins before surgery itself.
-Here is a list of 10 things you can start doing today to begin preparing for weight loss surgery.
+There are many essential steps you must take to prepare for weight loss (bariatric) surgery, and your commitment to lifestyle change begins before surgery itself.

 - Learn about weight loss surgery: Read books, view websites, attend a support group and talk with others who have had surgery to become informed about the procedures offered, risks and lifestyle changes.
 Visit our website for a list of resources and additional information.

 - Research your insurance policy: Not all insurance plans offer coverage for weight loss surgery and the pre- and post-operative clinic visits.
 Many also have requirements for BMI, age, weight-related conditions and completion of a supervised diet.

 - If you smoke, quit smoking and discontinue use of all tobacco and nicotine products: Smoking and the use of tobacco and nicotine products have been proven to dramatically increase the risk of complications during and after bariatric surgery.
 We require our patients to be tobacco-free as well as off all nicotine products for a minimum of three months prior to beginning pre-surgery education.

 - Make changes in your diet: Try to eat three regular meals and one to two small snacks per day.
 When planning meals, be sure to include breakfast and try to avoid eating within four hours of bedtime.
 Focus on increasing protein and fresh fruits and vegetables, while reducing or eliminating sugar and high-fat foods, as well as fast-food and restaurant meals.

 - Begin tracking your food and water: Recording your eating and drinking habits can uncover valuable information and help you identify opportunities for improvement.